dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 ## Allocating and freeing memory

-As many other OS component there are many different algorithm that are designed and implement to manage memory, everyone of them has it pros and cons, here we try to explain a simple and efficient algorithm based on linked lists.
+As many other OS component there are many different algorithm that are designed and implement to manage memory, everyone of them has its pros and cons, here we try to explain a simple and efficient algorithm based on linked lists.

 ### Overview